vapoursynth/vapoursynth/doc/api/vapoursynth4.h.rst

    Returns a pointer to the global VSAPI instance.

    Returns NULL if the requested API version is not supported or if the system does not meet the minimum requirements to run VapourSynth.
+It is recommended to pass VAPOURSYNTH_API_VERSION_.

 Writing plugins
 ###############